v6d-io/v6d/README.rst

 License
 -------

-**libvineyard** is distributed under `Apache License 2.0`_.
-Please note that third-party libraries may not have the same license as libvineyard.
+**Vineyard** is distributed under `Apache License 2.0`_.
+Please note that third-party libraries may not have the same license as vineyard.

 Acknowledgements
 ----------------